Doctors Note Logo

 • Effective treatments include CPAP, oral appliances, lifestyle changes, and surgery.

-• You can start with a free, online symptom check for sleep apnea, but always follow up with a healthcare professional.
+• You can start by checking your symptoms with Ubie's free AI sleep disorder assessment tool, but always follow up with a healthcare professional for proper diagnosis and treatment.

 If you recognize any of these sleep apnea symptoms in yourself or your partner, don't wait.
 Speak to a doctor about your concerns and the next steps in diagnosis and treatment—your health and safety depend on it.